 Students are responsible for meeting the standards for academic performance established for the course/s in which they are enrolled.
 The establishment of the criteria for grades and the evaluation of student academic performance are the responsibilities of the instructor.
+The grade appeal procedure is available for the review of allegedly capricious grading or clerical error by the instructor.
+It is the student's responsibility and burden to show that the instructor's grading was capricious and/or there was a clerical error.
+Students are advised that the professional judgment of instructors cannot be challenged and appeals made solely on that basis will not be considered.

-The grade appeal procedure is available for the review of allegedly capricious grading or clerical error by the instructor and not for the purpose of evaluating the student's academic excellence in any particular course.
 Capricious grading consists of any of the following:

-- The assignment of a grade to a particular student on some basis other than the performance in the course; - The assignment of a grade by a substantial departure from the instructor's previously announced standards as stated on the course syllabus or assignment rubric.
+- The assignment of a final grade to a particular student on some basis other than the performance in the course: - The assignment of a final grade to a particular student by resorting to more demanding standards than were applied to other students in the course; - The assignment of a final grade representing a substantial departure from the instructor's previously announced standards as stated on the course syllabus.

-Student Appeal Process:
+Student Grade Appeal Procedure

-Step One - The student must discuss the course grade fully with the instructor of the course.
-This must be done no later than ten (10) business\ days after the final grades for the class are posted.
+Step One: The student must discuss the course grade fully with the instructor of the course.
+This must be done no later than ten (10) business days after the final grades for the class are posted.
+This meeting is a prerequisite to filing a formal grade appeal.
+The instructor is required to make a good faith attempt to meet with a student who has contacted him/her to discuss a concern within a grade within the thirty day timeframe.
+Reasons for any delay should be explained and documented.
+The instructor should also document the meeting when it occurs.